asalavaty/influential/vignettes/Vignettes.md

                                     directed = FALSE, normalized = FALSE)
 ```

-Degree centrality could be also calculated for *directed* and/or
+Betweenness centrality could be also calculated for *directed* and/or
 *weighted* graphs via specifying the `directed` and `weights`
 parameters, respectively.

   - ### Neighborhood connectivity

 Neighborhood connectivity is one of the other important centrality
-measures that reflect the (semi-) local centrality of a node.
+measures that reflect the semi-local centrality of a node.
 This
 centrality measure was first represented in a [Science
 paper](https://www.ncbi.nlm.nih.gov/pubmed/11988575) in 2002 and is for
 the first time calculable in R environment via the `influential`